 Time lapse is a creative technique that distorts time.
-Highlight the stunning beauty of a metropolitan cityscape, the frenetic pace of people walking on the street, and the ever-changing light all at warp speed.
+Highlight the stunning beauty of a metropolitan cityscape, the frenetic pace of people walking on the street, or the ever-changing light all at warp speed.
 Turn the ordinary into something exciting and extraordinary.
 Watch the black of night rapidly transform into the shimmering light of morning.
 Shooting time-lapse is fun and easy once you get the hang of it.
 In fact, once you do, you’ll be hooked.
-Have you ever wondered how to create a time-lapse video?
+Learn how to create a time lapse video in 5 easy steps.

 What Is Time Lapse?

 A time-lapse video is the opposite of a slow-motion video.
 In this type of video, a series of still images are taken, and then artificially sped up to create a seamless video where time appears to be moving very quickly, distorting the perception of time.
 As an example, we all know how long it takes the sun to set.
 In a time lapse, this process can happen in a mere ten seconds.

 Any moving subject is appropriate for time-lapse, such as people walking through the city, children playing at the park, a plant swaying in the wind, or the tide rolling in.
 Typically, the camera is stationary, but I know some photographers who like to move around when shooting stills for time-lapse.